 Tips & tricks

-SoftMaker FreeOffice 2021 contains a set of 64-bit applications that can be used with 64-bit (x86_64, amd64) Linux distributions.
+FreeOffice contains a set of 64-bit applications that can be used with 64-bit (x86_64, amd64) Linux distributions.
 32-bit distributions are not supported.

-We test SoftMaker FreeOffice 2021 with the current versions of the following distributions, and we recommend that you choose one of them:
+We test FreeOffice with the current versions of the following distributions and recommend choosing one of them:

 Information about installing on other systems can be found here.